RaisingAwesome/Ghost-Catcher-Cam/README.md

       chmod +777 runner.sh #this is the main runner of the python script chmod +777 checker.sh #this will ensure it boots successfully and will reboot if not

-+Then, set a Crontab entry so it runs at startup:
+Then, set a Crontab entry so it runs at startup:

       crontab -e

-+Type the following at the bottom of the page:
+Type the following at the bottom of the page:

       @reboot sleep 10 && /home/pi/Ghost-Catcher-Cam/runner.sh &  #increase the sleep zero if it doesn't run to give it time to boot up more dependancies.
 The sleep parameter is in seconds.
       @reboot sleep 30 && /home/pi/Ghost-Catcher-Cam/checker.sh & #this will reboot if python isn't running after 30 seconds.